grover556/KFDweb/README.md

 * DES-XL (Algorithm ID 0x9F)
 * ADP/RC4 (Algorithm ID 0xAA)

+**Key Containers**
+Keys and groups of keys can be saved to an AES-256 encrypted key container file, which can then be selected and loaded into a target device in one operation.
+Key container files are compatible with KFDtool and KFDTool-AVR control software.

+* Mobile Radio (MR) Emulator is not supported at this time
+* Data Link Independent (DLI) functions are not supported (IP/UDP)

 Hardware Compatibility
 ----------------
-* Mobile Radio (MR) Emulator is not supported at this time
-* Data Link Independent (DLI) functions are not supported (IP/UDP)
+Officially supports the following devices:
+* Original Duggard KFDtool
   * KFDtool users will need to update to the latest firmware (v1.4.0 or greater) in order to be compatible.
 Firmware is available for download [here](https://kfdtool.com/download#1.4.0)
-* KFDshield users should be able to use current firmware without any issues
+* OmahaCommSys KFDShield
+* W3AXL KFDMicro

 Browser and OS Compatibility